 For the most part, a good relationship with an intimate partner is strongly tied to your relationship with your dad.
 Your father’s presence (or lack of presence) in your life will affect how you will relate to all men who come after him, and it can impact your view of yourself and your psychological well-being.

-Keep Disagreements with Your Ex to a Minimum
+To Help Your Kids, Try to Keep Disagreements with Your Co-Parent to a Minimum

 Studies show that parental conflict is what creates the most pain and anguish for children after parents’ split, and that keeping parental disagreements to a minimum is a crucial aspect of helping kids become resilient.
 There is evidence that shared parenting actually reduces conflict between divorced parents – which has a beneficial impact on children into adulthood.

 Scheduling appropriate parenting time for both parent’s post-divorce and keeping lines of communication positive can be a challenge but it’s key to building resiliency in your children.
 Psychologist Robert Bauserman’s study showed that couples who have joint custody reported less conflict than those where one parent had sole custody, possibly because both parents could participate in their children’s lives equally.

 Whenever possible, fathers need to sustain a close connection with their children – through phone calls, regular contact, holiday time, birthdays, and special occasions – to promote a loving attachment that endures through rough patches.

 There’s no denying that a child’s relationship with his or her father is one of the most crucial in their life.
 The quality of that connection – good, damaged, or otherwise – powerfully impacts children in a multiple of ways.
 A father’s effect on his children’s psychological well-being and identity is far-reaching.
 Clearly, children stand a better chance of becoming self-confident individuals if they have a close bond with their father.